 The Department of Defense, through Military OneSource and the Military and Family Life Counseling program, offers resources to help service members and their partners reconnect at home.

 - The Building Healthy Relationships specialty consultation is a free and confidential series of personalized coaching sessions to help you deepen your relationships.
-The Building Healthy Relationships with Your Significant Other track focuses on issues common to military couples.
+Strengthening the Couple Connection track focuses on issues common to military couples.

 - Non-medical counseling is another option available to couples or individuals.
 Free and confidential sessions with a Military and Family Life counselor are available on your installation.
 Military OneSource also offers non-medical counseling.